agusrom6/SignIn/README.md

-# SignIn
+# Functional sign in form
-functional sign in form
+Put your email where indicated, test the form and activate it via Gmail :)